Peloton's stock takes a spill, even as IPO underwriters cheer it on

-SAN FRANCISCO (Reuters) - Shares of Peloton Interactive PTON.O slumped 6% on Monday, even after a multitude of buy ratings from the stationary bike seller’s IPO banks, underscoring Wall Street’s growing exhaustion from money-losing startups.
+SAN FRANCISCO (Reuters) - Shares of Peloton Interactive (PTON.O) slumped 6% on Monday, even after a multitude of buy ratings from the stationary bike seller’s IPO banks, underscoring Wall Street’s growing exhaustion from money-losing startups.

 At least 14 underwriters of Peloton’s initial public offering on Sept.
 25, including JPMorgan, UBS and Goldman Sachs, launched analyst coverage of the unprofitable company, all of them recommending investors buy its poorly performing stock.